novumlogic/BookMatch-Ktor-Backend/README.md

 POST /generate-recommendations: Generate book recommendations based on user preferences.

 - Request Payload:
-    - access_token: JWT token provided by supabase auth to authenticate the request
+    - access_token: JWT token provided by supabase auth to authenticate the request on server side
     - messages: List of messages to provide context to OpenAI APIs

 - Response: